wiwi240/firstreactapp/frontend/README.md

 ## Overview

-The application loads a list of todos from a public API, displays them in a simple interface, and allows the user to add local tasks and toggle their completion state.
+The application fetches a short list of todos from a public API, displays them in a styled interface, lets the user add tasks locally, toggle completion, and switch the UI language between French and English.

 ## Features